zdavison/iOS2/week10/labtest.md

 ![](homescreen.jpg)

 You do not need to replicate icon images, they can just be flat colors.
+You also do not need to replicate the 'home row' set of 4 icons at the bottom.

 Once you have replicated the homescreen layout, you should implement the app deletion animation seen in the video below: